 Dashboard warning lights tend to vary in design depending on several factors, such as the car’s year, make, and model.
 However, auto manufacturers typically adhere to a common color-coded system for warning lights.
 A flashing red light typically means there’s something wrong with your car.
 It’s your vehicle’s way of telling you that a faulty part or system needs your immediate attention.
+But note that even if a red warning light isn’t flashing, it still needs to be investigated.

 If you find a red blinking light on the dashboard after locking your car, this means your vehicle’s immobilizer system is working.
 This is called the security indicator light, which starts flashing after removing the key from the ignition.